alex-reardon/PPMI_merge/README.md

 ## Column names

-we try to use descriptive names - details are available for most from the LONI website.
+We try to use descriptive names - details are available for most from the LONI website.

 * Age is estimated to within a month accuracy for the visit date